scikit-multiflow/scikit-multiflow.github.io/docs/_docs/01-quick-start-guide.md

 ---
 title: "Quick-Start Guide"
 permalink: /docs/quick-start-guide/
-excerpt: "A quick-star guide to use scikit-multiflow."
+excerpt: "A guide to start using scikit-multiflow."
 redirect_from:
   - /theme-setup/
 toc: false